agus-m/apache-airflow/README.md

 # Install apache-airflow on ubuntu 20.04 LTS

-The goal of this project y guiding step by step teaching how to install apache-airflow on ubuntu 20.04 LTS from scratch.
+This project aims to guide a beginer user step by step teaching how to install apache-airflow on ubuntu 20.04 LTS from scratch.

 The file: "Instalar Airflow con pipenv en Ubuntu 20.04.txt" has the instruccions in spanish